andk/vpnc-guard/README.md

 # vpnc-guard.pl

-a perl script could relieve unreliable vnpc suffering
+a perl script could relieve unreliable vnpc suffering.

-Many thanks to [@andk](https://github.com/andk) for sharing initial version of the script.
+[@andk](https://github.com/andk) is the author of the script.
+Many thanks to [him](https://github.com/andk) for sharing it to me privately.